wojciechteclaw/LBD-Converter-Online/README.md

 The application will run on http://localhost:3333

 One can change the default port in `webpack.dev.js`

+### Using NPM in production mode
+Download latest version of Node.js: https://nodejs.org/en/download/
+Install all dependencies: `npm install`

+Build the application: `npm run build`

+Run application using some server:
+* Install server `npm i http-server`
+* Run server `npm http-server ./`

+### Using docker

+Run the docker container, the application will run at the port 3000: `docker-compose up`

 ## Usage
 ### 1. Welcome view